On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Introduction

 \section{Introduction}

 Turbulent flows are often characterized by bursts of activity amongst long quiescent periods, and thus, they are said to be intermittent.
 Intermittency can occur in turbulence in two different forms.
-The first is called small-scale intermittency; it was first reported by \cite{Batchelor1949}, and it was reviewed by \cite{Frisch1995, Tsinober2009}.
+The first is called small-scale intermittency, and it was first reported by \cite{Batchelor1949}, and reviewed by \cite{Frisch1995, Tsinober2009}.
 Small-scale intermittency is evident in statistics of velocity differences, both in the Eulerian and the Lagrangian frames, since their probability distribution functions (PDFs) develop increasingly heavier tails as the scale of separation is reduced (e.g. \cite{Kailasnath1992, Arneodo2008}).
 Despite numerous models that have been suggested, a comprehensive theory for small-scale intermittency is still missing (e.g. \cite{She1994, Elsinga2020}), and yet, it is believed to be a universal feature of high Reynolds number turbulence.
-The second kind of intermittency is termed large-scale intermittency, and it may occur due to variability of the flow at low frequency.
-For example, transitions between the turbulent and non-turbulent states occur in jets or in transitional pipe flows \citep{Corrsin1943, Wygnanski1973}, and mesoscale flows change local turbulence parameter in the atmospheric boundary-layer \citep{Muchinski2004}.
+The second kind of intermittency is termed large-scale intermittency, and it may occur due to variability of the flow at low frequencies.
+For example, transitions between the turbulent and non-turbulent states occur in jets or in transitional pipe flows \citep{Corrsin1943, Wygnanski1973}, mesoscales can change local turbulence parameter in the atmospheric boundary-layer \citep{Muchinski2004}, and strong large-scale velocity and temperature fluctuations can occur in stratified flows \citep{Feraco2018}.
 This work focuses on flows that are typical of the atmospheric surface layer, so-called canopy flows.
 In these flows, a fluid flow interacts with large surface-mounted obstacles, leading to high turbulence intensities.
 Furthermore, turbulence in canopies is said to be non-local since a significant fraction of turbulent kinetic energy is produced at the top of the obstacles and is then transported into the canopy layer itself \citep{Finnigan2000}.
 The non-local character of the turbulence in canopy flows leads to large-scale intermittency inside the canopy, which is expressed by a velocity skewness, sparse extreme events of momentum and scalar fluxes or time-varying H\"{o}lder exponents (e.g. \cite{Finnigan1979, Gao1989, Louka2000, Keylock2020}).
 Therefore, canopy flows provide a fruitful ground for observing the two phenomena in conjunction, which is the aim of this work.